Intelligentsia Coffee & Tea

 Intelligentsia Coffee is an American coffee roasting company and retailer based in Chicago, Illinois.
-Founded in 1995 by Doug Zell and Emily Mange, Intelligentsia is considered a major representative of third wave coffee.
+Founded in 1995 by Doug Zell and Emily Mange, Intelligentsia is considered a major representative of third-wave coffee in the United States.
 In 2015, Peet's Coffee & Tea (itself part of JAB Holding Company) acquired a majority stake in the company.

 History and locations

-Aside from its headquarters at 1850 W. Fulton Street, Intelligentsia has several cafe retail locations throughout the Chicago area.
+Intelligentsia is headquartered at 1850 W. Fulton Street, Chicago, IL, and has several cafe retail locations throughout the Chicago area.
 They supply coffee to various Chicago-area cafes and restaurants, as well as other locations in the US and Canada.
 They generally buy their beans directly from growers in Central America, South America, East Africa, and Ethiopia.
-They currently operate four gas-powered Ideal Rapid Gothot Roasters at the Chicago Roasting Works.
-Two 90-kilo roasters and a 23-kilo reside in Chicago and a 40 kilo in Los Angeles.
+Coffee roasting is done with gas-powered Ideal Rapid Gothot Roasters.
+Two 90-kilo roasters and a 23 kilo are used in Chicago and a 40 kilo in Los Angeles.
 The machines date from the 1950s and were handcrafted from cast-iron and steel in Stuttgart, Germany.

 On August 17, 2007, Intelligentsia opened its first store outside of Chicago at Sunset Junction in Silver Lake, a district east of Hollywood in Los Angeles, California.
 Intelligentsia has opened two additional stores in the Los Angeles area, in Venice and Pasadena.
 In 2013, Intelligentsia opened its first store in New York City inside The High Line Hotel.
 The second New York City location opened in June 2014, inside the Urban Outfitters store in Herald Square.
 This is the first location to offer a full food menu.
 They also have 2 stores in Boston and one in Austin, Texas.

 A 2008 decision to stop serving 20-ounce coffee and espresso beverages in stores was met with controversy.
 Zell stated that the proportions are altered at such large quantities and certain drinks become watered-down, arguing that 20-ounce drinks end up "masking and adulterating the pure, intense flavors we work hard to source, roast and produce.
 We don't want this to just be a caffeine delivery device."

 In 2009 Intelligentsia acquired Ecco Caffè of Santa Rosa, California, and has retained the brand.

 In October 2015, it was announced that Peet's Coffee & Tea would buy a majority stake in Intelligentsia Coffee & Tea by the end of the year, as part of an expansion of Peet's into third wave coffee that also involved the acquisition of Stumptown Coffee Roasters.
 Intelligentsia was expected to continue operating independently, with founders Zell and Mange retaining a role in the company.
 The announcement came weeks after Intelligentsia had made known that it was seeking a private equity buy-out over $100 million.

 In May 2022 employees working in Intelligentsia's Chicago locations and Roasting Works warehouse filed a petition for union representation.
-If successful they would hold a union election with an end goal of being represented by IBEW 1220, the same branch of IBEW that represents Colectivo Coffee Roasters.
+In August 2022, employees voted to unionize, and ratified their first collective bargaining agreement in December 2022.
+They are represented by IBEW 1220, the same branch of IBEW that represents Colectivo Coffee Roasters.